jar398/cldiff/README.md

 # Checklist difference

-The 'checklist diff' idea developed out of conversations between Nico and Jonathan in Feb 2020.
+The 'checklist diff' idea developed out of conversations between Nico, Beckett, and Jonathan in Feb 2020.
 I thought it might be fun to write a quick and dirty prototype as way to help develop a specification for what we might want eventually.

 I think there are probably several use cases, e.g.:
 * General user of checklists (especially from GBIF) who wants to know how they compare